SunnyShikhar/music-datamining/README.md

 ## Data Collection

-The primary data was collected through a survey that asked surveyers to list their 3 favourite songs at the moment and to rate their mental health using a likert scale on the following topics:
+The primary data was collected through a survey that asked surveyers to list their 3 favourite songs at the moment and to rate their mental health using a likert scale.
+The following questions were asked as they are described to be good indicators of an individual's mental health by the [Canadian Mental Health Association](www.cmha.ca/mental_health/mental-health-meter/):

 - ability to enjoy life
 - resilience
 - balanced lifestyle
 - emotional flexibility
 - self-actualization

-These questions are described as good indicators of an individual's mental health by the [Canadian Mental Health Association](www.cmha.ca/mental_health/mental-health-meter/).

 The survey also asked general data such as: